norcams/winch/docs/scenarios.rst

 Vagrant: controller and compute
 -------------------------------

 This is the simplest deployment scenario that will allow an instance to boot.
+Checking out the project and then running 'vagrant up'

 Vagrant: management, controller and compute
 -------------------------------------------